 DMPs are still important in the marketing/sales world, but they are gradually becoming complementary.
-General advances in technology and the resulting demands of end users like marketers and advertisers have a lot to do with the decline of the DMP.
-But, there are also larger issues of privacy, regulation, and data security that are forcing businesses to rethink how they collect, manage and activate their customer data.
+General advances in technology and the resulting demands of end-users like marketers and advertisers have a lot to do with the decline of the DMP.
+But, there are also larger issues of privacy, regulation, and data security that are forcing businesses to rethink how they handle their customer data.

 Cookie-based tech is on the ropes.
-GDPR in Europe is the first example of what is likely to become a trend of governments regulating data collection on the web, and companies like Apple are already trying to get out in front of it.
+GDPR in Europe is the first example of what is likely to become a trend of governments regulating data collection on the web.
+Companies like Apple are already trying to get out in front of it.

 Sure, DMPs achieve some semblance of data collection and delivery, but the ways in which they do these things are incredibly rigid and inflexible.
 They operate with unidentified user data in a huge pool of cookies.
 All of that happens in a black box (a data silo) with a SaaS application sitting over it.